stevenagle/Spring-Boot-Demo/README.md

 ## Project Overview

-Starting with a pretty generic Spring Boot REST API build-out and slowly expanding into functional CRUD app.
+Project started using Spring Initializr; a blank-canvas, generic Spring Boot project slowly expanding into a functional CRUD API app.
 Using Copilot to save time but it's a little overconfident sometimes.
+That said, none of this project has been copied in any way from another repo or user.

 ### Goals